Nudity in film: Early films: the silent era

 Historical and "exotic" contexts were also used as justifications for nude or near-nude scenes.
 In 1917, Fox produced the lavish Cleopatra in which Theda Bara wore a number of risqué outfits.
 Gordon Griffith appeared as a young naked Tarzan in Tarzan of the Apes (1918), making him the first child actor to appear naked on screen.
 Nell Shipman appeared nude in the Canadian film Back to God's Country (1919).
 Fox produced The Queen of Sheba in 1921 starring Betty Blythe, who displayed ample nudity even when wearing 28 different diaphanous costumes.
 There is also a brief moment of nudity in D. W. Griffith's Orphans of the Storm (1921) to display the debauchery of the French aristocracy.
 Hula (1927) is a feature film in which popular star Clara Bow performs a nude bathing scene.

 Is Your Daughter Safe?
 (1927) was one of the earliest exploitation films in which nudity appeared.
 A compilation of medical documentary films and stock footage of nude scenes dating back to the 1900s, it was presented as an educational film about the dangers of venereal disease, white slavery, and prostitution.
 Exploitation short subjects (three to 15 minutes in length) with comedic plots and frequent nudity were also produced in the silent era.
-A few have survived to the present such as Forbidden Daughters (13 minutes, 1927), directed by prominent nude photographer Albert Arthur Allen, Hollywood Script Girl (three minutes, 1928), and Uncle Si and the Sirens (eight minutes, c.
+A few have survived, including Forbidden Daughters (13 minutes, 1927), directed by prominent nude photographer Albert Arthur Allen, Hollywood Script Girl (three minutes, 1928), and Uncle Si and the Sirens (eight minutes, c.
 1928).
 These were the forerunners of the "nudie" comedy feature films that emerged in the late 1950s.
-Years later, when the Hays Code came into force, these films were considered too obscene to be reshown.
-Most of these films are now lost.
+Years later, when the Hays Code came into force in the US, these films were considered too obscene to be reshown; most were lost.

 In France in the 1920s, short-subject films were made of a topless Josephine Baker performing exotic dance routines.
 The 1922 Swedish/Danish silent horror film Häxan contained nude scenes, torture and sexual perversion.
 The film was banned in the U.S. and had to be edited before it was shown in other countries.
-The 1929 Russian film Man with a Movie Camera by Dziga Vertov featured nudity within the context of naturism, including live childbirth.
+The 1929 Soviet film Man with a Movie Camera by Dziga Vertov featured nudity within the context of naturism, including live childbirth.